peteroupc/peteroupc.github.io/bernsupp.md

 **Hölder and Lipschitz continuous functions.** I have found a way to extend the results of Nacu and Peres (2005\)[^1] to certain functions with a slope that tends to a vertical slope.
 The following scheme, proved in the appendix, implements **fabove** and **fbelow** if _f_(_&lambda;_)&mdash;

 - is [**_Hölder continuous_**](https://en.wikipedia.org/wiki/Hölder_condition) on the closed unit interval, with Hölder constant _m_ and Hölder exponent _&alpha;_ (see "[**Definitions**](#Definitions)"), and
-- on the closed interval&mdash;
+- on the closed unit interval&mdash;
     - has a minimum of greater than 0 and a maximum of less than 1, or
     - is convex and has a minimum of greater than 0, or
     - is concave and has a maximum of less than 1.